nksaraf/nksaraf/README.md

 ### Hi there 👋

-🔭 Some of the projects I've worked on, or, in progress:
+🔭 Some of the projects I've worked on, or, are in progress:
 * [use-monaco](https://github.com/nksaraf/use-monaco):
 	- Simple and powerful React hooks to work with monaco-editor
 	- Added plugin API to register custom workers, languages and features very easily